TurtleWarePL/clest/README.md

 Deletes a child from parent.
 If a project does not exist in parent's collection a condition of type CLEST:CHILD-DOESNT-EXIST is signalled.

-### Project parent protocol

-    clest:save-project parent (object clest:project)

-Makes OBJECT part of the parent's collection.
-If parent already has a project of the same name, a condition of type CLEST:CHILD-ALREADY-EXISTS is signalled.

-### Test suite parent protocol

-PARENT of each test-suite must be a project or another test-suite.
-That means that both PROJECT and TEST-SUITE must obey this protocol as parents.

-    clest:save-test-suite parent (object clest:test-suite)

-Purpose and use of this function is similar to the project parent protocol.

-### Test scenario parent protocol

-PARENT of each test-scenario must be a project or a test-suite.
-That means that both PROJECT and TEST-SUITE must obey this protocol as a parent.

-    clest:save-test-scenario parent (object clest:test-scenario)

-Purpose and use of this functions is similar to the project parent protocol.

 ### Project protocol

-Project must obey `test suite tree`, `test suite parent` and `test scenario parent` protocols.
-Additionally it must have implemented the following
+Project must obey `synopsis` and `test suite tree` protocols.
+Additionally the following functions must be defined:
-functions:

-    clest:name (object clest:project)

-Returns project designator (which is a string).

-    clest:description (object clest:project)

-Returns project description.
-Its type is deliberely not specified but it should be printable with princ in a human-readable manner (aesthetically).
-It is object meant to be displayed to the software user as a project summary or its entry point.
+    clest:make-project type &key name parent

+Project constructor.
+TYPE must be specialized on a symbol with EQL specializer.
+NAME is a string, PARENT must obey the `project parent` protocol.

     clest:extensions (object clest:project)

 Returns a sequence of defined extensions.
 Function is here for a forward compatibility with extensions like issue tracker, test plans, reporting capabilities etc.

+### Test suite protocol

+Test suite must obey `synopsis` and `test suite tree` protocols.
+Additionally the following functions are defined:

+    clest:make-test-suite type &key name parent

+Test suite constructor.
+TYPE should be specialized on a symbol with EQL specializer.
+NAME is a string, PARENT must be either a project or another test suite.

+### Test scenario protocol

+Test scenario must obey `synopsis` and `test suite tree` protocols.
+Additionally the following functions are defined:

+    clest:make-scenario type &key name parent

+Test scenario constructor.
+TYPE should be specialized on a symbol with EQL specializer.
+NAME is a string, PARENT must be either a project or a test suite.

+    clest:promote-to-test-suite (object clest:test-scenario)

+As applications grow some test scenarios may grow into test suites.
+This method returns a test-suite object.
+All test-case children should be promoted to test scenarios.

+### Test case protocol

+Test cases must obey `synopsis` protocol.
+Additionally the following functions are defined:

+    clest:make-test-case type &key name parent

+Test case constructor.
+TYPE should be specialized on a symbol with EQL specializer.
+NAME is a string, PARENT must be a test scenario.

+    clest:promote-to-test-scenario (object clest:test-case)

+As applications grow some test cases become scenarios.
+This method returns a test-scenario object.